nixworks/public/news/2004/08/14/index.md

 ##### Overnight
 ### [ Gunmen kill at least 156 people &ndash; mainly women and children &ndash; in an overnight raid on the Gatumba camp for Congolese Tutsi refugees in Burundi, the UN says. ](/news/2004/08/14/gunmen-kill-at-least-156-people-ndash-mainly-women-and-children-ndash-in-an-overnight-raid-on-the-gatumba-camp-for-congolese-tutsi-refu.md)
-_Context: United Nations, Gatumba, Burundi, DR Congo, refugee, overnight, Tutsi_
+_Context: United Nations, Tutsi, overnight, Burundi, Gatumba, DR Congo, refugee_

 ##### Pope John Paul II
 ### [ An ailing Pope John Paul II visits the grotto of Lourdes on a two-day pilgrimage to one of the Roman Catholic world's most revered shrines. ](/news/2004/08/14/an-ailing-pope-john-paul-ii-visits-the-grotto-of-lourdes-on-a-two-day-pilgrimage-to-one-of-the-roman-catholic-world-s-most-revered-shrines.md)